scalableinternetservicesarchive/Luber/README.md

     - can change instance type / number of instances on the fly, don't have to restart EB

 1. Try out a bunch of things!

+### Using the SEED file in production

+To use this seed file in production:

+1. Log in to EC2

+1. cd to your personal directory

+1. Then:

+        EC2$ git pull
+        EC2$ eb deploy # if it's still running, or 'eb create ...' if not.
+        EC2$ eb ssh -e 'ssh -i ~/luber.pem'

+1. Now you're in the production machine (the App Server).
+Then:

+        PRODUCTION-MACHINE$ cd /var/app/current

+        PRODUCTION-MACHINE$ date ; echo 'ActiveRecord::Base.logger.level = 1 ; Rental.destroy_all ; Tag.destroy_all ; Tagging.destroy_all ; Car.destroy_all ; User.destroy_all ; ActiveRecord::Base.logger.level = 0' | rails c ; date

+        PRODUCTION-MACHINE$ rails db:seed